University of Texas Permian Basin Scholarships (2026–2027) | Automatic, Competitive & Hidden Gems

 Nonresident Tuition Waiver: Out-of-state students who earn a competitive scholarship of $1,000 or more may qualify to pay the in-state tuition rate.

-In addition to this, UT Permian Basin does participate in the Academic Common Market but only at the graduate level.
+In addition to this, UT Permian Basin participates in the Academic Common Market at the graduate level only.

 COA & Waiver FAQs